moisoto/github-page.dev/content/post/Welcome-to-My-Github-Page.md

 After a quick look at [HUGO](https://gohugo.io) it was clearly a really straightforward way to make a blog and maybe I could use it for Documentation Sites on a later date.

 So, here we are.
 I'll be posting here whenever I add something meaningful to my GitHub Repository.
 Some of my recent gists will also be featured here as soon as this week.
-And I'll be doing a quick overview of some of this account repostoriers.
+And I'll be doing a quick overview of some of this account repositories.

 Hopefully this will be a hub for sharing info others might find useful.